AnjoSs/objective-framework/README.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/32839252/110791450-85f15380-8272-11eb-9473-1e473c4248de.png">

 An Objective regards one execution state and can consist of desired Data Object states and enabled Tasks.
-The semantic for Data Objects and desired states is that for a chosen state at least one Data Object with that state should exist.
-All options connected with the logic AND.
+The semantics for Data Objects and desired states is that for a chosen state at least one Data Object with that state should exist.
+All options are connected with the logic AND.

 For the desired input, the state space query is automatically compiled.
 It can be copied and used for the analysis in [CPN Tools](http://cpntools.org).
 The CPN-representation of the example can be found in `example/conference.cpn`.
+To use it, run the latest version of CPN-Tools, which can be downloaded from [here](http://cpntools.org/category/downloads/).

 The state space query is an ASK-CTL formula.
 More information can be found [here](http://cpntools.org/wp-content/uploads/2018/01/askctlmanual.pdf).